DmitryGaravsky/DXBenchmarks.Grids/README.md

  - searching by specific column and by the all columns
  - loading tree nodes by assigning the data source(Bound) or via appending nodes in cycle(Unbound)

-All the above tests can be performed on flat list or on self-referenced hierarchy(ID->ParentID).
+All the above tests can be performed either on flat list or on self-referenced hierarchy(ID->ParentID).

 ### The results (17.1 vs 16.2)